Drive sales on autopilot with ecommerce-focused features

 Start by creating one automation and gradually add more as you gain experience.

-Platforms like Omnisend offer a wide range of powerful features to improve your email automations:
+Platforms like Omnisend offer a wide range of powerful features to improve your email automation:

 - Omnichannel workflows: Combine multiple channels like email, SMS, and web push notifications in a single workflow

-- Pre-built workflows: Get up and running quickly with pre-built messages, subject lines, and workflow settings
+- Pre-built workflows: Set up your automation workflows quickly with pre-built messages, subject lines, and workflow settings

 - Automation splits: Tailor special offers and incentives for multiple personalized messaging paths within a single workflow